Lang: enLang: el

 Schedule

 The MA in the Classical Archaeology and the Ancient History of Macedonia is a 14-month full-time programme of study comprised of three parts over three semesters.
 It is taught mainly on weekdays over three-hour teaching periods.
 The first two semesters cover the courses of the programme.
 Each teaching term has 13 teaching weeks followed by a 10-day exam period.
 The third period is taken up with work on the Master’s dissertation.
 The programme is also available in part-time mode.
+The attendance of lectures is compulsory.
+There is a limit of absences allowed (for more information please consult the Programme Handbook).
 The programme is also available in distance learning mode.

 The Academic Faculty